Relational Visual Similarity: Experiments

 \subsection{Settings}

-\textbf{Implementation.} We adopt Qwen2.5-VL-7B~\cite{qwenvl25} as our visual feature extractor $f_V$.
+\textbf{Implementation.} We adopt Qwen2.5-VL-7B-Instruct~\cite{qwenvl25} as our visual feature extractor $f_V$.
 Specifically, we append a learnable query token to the end of the image as instruction token, and feed them together into the LLM.
 We use the query token’s feature from the LLM's last layer as our visual relational feature.
 For the text embedding model $f_T$, we use all-MiniLM-L6-v2, a widely used and efficient pre-trained model from the Sentence-Transformers library~\cite{sentencetransformer}.
-We train QwenVL with LoRA~\cite{lora} for 15k iterations on a single node with 8$\times$A100 GPUs and a batch size of 64.
+We train Qwen2.5-VL-7B-Instruct with LoRA~\cite{lora} for 15k iterations on a single node with 8$\times$A100 GPUs and a batch size of 64.

 \textbf{Data.} To ensure complete separation between training and evaluation, we randomly split the dataset of 114k images into 100k for training and 14k for evaluation.
 For evaluation, we consider the image retrieval setting.
 Specifically, given a query image, we retrieve the most similar image from the database (excluding the query itself); ideally, the retrieved image should be \emph{relationally similar} to the query.
 The database consists of the 14k images from the test set, combined with another 14k new images randomly sampled from LAION-2B~\cite{laion5b} to better approximate a real-world database.
 From this database, 1000 images are randomly chosen from 14k test set to serve as query images.